-- one of the first surgeons in the US to begin metal-on-metal hip resurfacing in 1999
+- One of the first surgeons in the US to begin metal-on-metal hip resurfacing in 1999

-- led the first US FDA trial on hip resurfacing leading to approval of the Corin Cormet 2000 device in 2007.
+- Led the first US FDA trial on hip resurfacing leading to approval of the Corin Cormet 2000 device in 2007

-- developed the Biomet Magnum and recap systems for hip replacement and resurfacing and began using these in 2005.
+- Developed the Biomet Magnum and recap systems for hip replacement and resurfacing and began using these in 2005

 Do our competitors post their results online?

+These are results in all comers, not just selected lowest-risk patients (men with osteoarthritis).
+This compares favorably with the recent National Joint Registry report from Great Britain where a similar 92% overall 8–10-year survivorship is reported for both the cemented Biomet and BHR hip resurfacing systems.
 It also compares favorably to benchmark data of all three major joint registries (British, Swedish, and Australian) for THR where the mean patient age is 70 and implant survivorship sits at approximately 95% for 10 years.
-For younger patients, 10-year benchmark data for THR falls off to a dismal 80% at 10 years for patients under 50 years age.
+For younger patients, 10-year benchmark data for THR falls off to a dismal 80% at 10 years for patients under 50 years of age.

-Hip resurfacing (not age sensitive) Kaplan- Meier Implant Survivorship
+Hip resurfacing (not age sensitive)

 Total Hip replacement (age sensitive)

-| Dr. Gross Magnum THR MoM: 97% ten-year
+| Dr. Gross Magnum THR MoM:

-(no longer available)
+(mean age 58) (no longer available)

-Most patients who have had one procedure done at the hospital and another as an outpatient much prefer the latter.
+Most patients who have had one procedure done at the hospital and another as an outpatient, prefer the latter.
 The outpatient approach is safe, convenient, friendly, less costly, and avoids exposure to hospital infections.
 One requirement to qualify for outpatient surgery is to bring a capable and responsible caretaker (family or close friend at least 18 years of age) with you.